-The Abra resource block model was compiled by Optiro using Datamine Studio RM software.
+The Abra Mineral Resource block model was compiled by Optiro using Datamine Studio RM software.
 Grade estimation was via ordinary kriging of top-cut two metre downhole composites.
 Grade estimation was constrained within stratiform mineralisation, vein and alteration domains from the geological model.
 All vein and stratiform mineralisation domains grades were estimated using a process that projected all data onto a plane based on the centreline of each vein/domain.
 The alteration and vein interpretations were used to constrain all grade estimation.
 Alteration and vein domain boundaries were treated as hard grade boundaries during grade estimation.

-A block size of 10 mE by 10 mN by 10 mRL was employed for grade estimation.
-Domain boundaries were represented using subcells of 2.5 mE by 2.5 mN by 2.5 mRL.
+A block size of 10 mE by 10 mN by 5 mRL was applied for grade estimation.
+Domain boundaries were represented using subcells of 2.5 mE by 2.5 mN by 1.25 mRL in the Apron and 2.5mE by 1.25mN by 2.5mRL in the Core.
 Drill spacing is variable due to holes been orientated to dip to both the north and south.
 Drill spacing ranges from 25 by 25 and 25 by 50m in the shallow parts of the north west sector, to 50 metres by 50 metres in the centre of the deposit.
 At the periphery of the deposit, nominal spacing opens to 100 metres by 100 metres.